 Bookmark Llama desktop logo

 We all have those essential websites and resources we bookmark/favourite in Chrome for later use.
-Whether it’s for work, research, or personal interest, these saved links are often an invaluable part of our web-browsing workflow.
-Sadly, when it comes to sharing our Chrome bookmarks, the experience it’s quite tedious and limited.
-In this post, we will teach you all of the methods to share your bookmarks with anyone, from the easiest to the most involved methods.
+Whether for work, research, or personal interest, these saved links are often an invaluable part of our web-browsing workflow.
+Sadly, when it comes to sharing our Chrome bookmarks, the experience is quite tedious and limited.
+In this post, we will teach you all the methods to share your bookmarks with anyone, from the basic to the most involved.

 The most basic way to share a list of bookmarks is to copy & paste them into an email or your preferred text-based communication.
 This method is perfect for sharing a small number of bookmarks in a single folder that will never change.